spicysomtam/cakesol-wp-poc/README.md

 This is somewhat different from creating it, as that step talked to the aws infrastructure.
 Now we need to ssh into the host to do configuration, and this needs a different ansible setup.
 Hence its a seperate task.

-It sets up the docker.io apt repo/key (older versions; not CC or EE releases), installs docker-engine, and ensures the docker service is running.
+It sets up the docker.io apt repo/key (older versions; not CC or EE releases), installs docker-engine, ensures the docker service is running, sets up docker-compose and then spins up the containers using that.

-Configuring the ec2 instance using the tag:
+Provisioning the ec2 instance using the tag:

 ```
 ansible-playbook -i ansible/ec2.py --limit tag_Name_dev_docker_wp ansible/provision-ec2-instance.yml
 ```

 You can run 'provision-ec2-instance.sh' script for this step.

+# Docker on the ec2 instance

+I did consider allowing remote requests to the docker daemon from the dev workstation, but this is horribly insecure (I could setup tls, etc, but that just adds more effort).
+For example I could run docker-compose on the dev workstation where it executes it on the ec2 instance.
+So I keep it simple, and copy over a docker-compose.yml file to the ec2 instance, and then run it there using ansible.

+Then I discovered ansible can do docker compose for us.
+To I added the ec2 compose provisioning to the ec2 provision playbook.

 # Docker and docker compose local dev setup